jesusyanez/Fetcht/README.md

 # LootDL
-Downloader for Google Drive, Dropbox, Mediafire, and WeTransfer link
+Downloader for Google Drive, Dropbox, Mediafire, and WeTransfer links
 - Python 3
 - Works on all operating systems
 - No API keys / credentials needed